Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: The solutions of the U(1) gauge field and the -field in each region in the Rindler coordinates

 \section{The solutions of the U(1) gauge field and the $B$-field in each region in the Rindler coordinates}

 In the previous section, the gauge-fixed Lagrangian was obtained as given in (\ref{ebtwf}).
-In this section, by solving the equations of motion obtained from that Lagrangian, the mode-solutions of the U(1) gauge field and the $B$-field in the RRW and FRW can be obtained.
+In this section, by solving the equations of motion obtained from that Lagrangian, the mode-solutions of the U(1) gauge field and the $B$-field in the RRW and FRW are obtained.

 The results are noted in (\ref{ba54nwy}) and (\ref{b543es}), and the forms of fields as the solution are noted in (\ref{w4aeea}) and (\ref{weh28a}).
 The method for solving the equations of motion is noted under (\ref{weh28a}).
+The solution obtained in this study is not the general solution, as mentioned at the end of Sec.\,\ref{sy5sst}.

-The forms of the U(1) gauge field and the $B$-field as the solutions in the LRW and PRW and their mode-solutions are given in Sec.\ref{nnklf}, while the normalization constants of the mode-solutions in the four regions are given in Sec.\ref{brpnevt}.
+The forms of the U(1) gauge field and the $B$-field as the solutions in the LRW and PRW and their mode-solutions are given in Sec.\,\ref{nnklf}, and the normalization constants of the mode-solutions in the four regions are given in Sec.\,\ref{brpnevt}.